ahu3fi/DNS-Master/README.md

 # DNS Master
-Fast and easy DNS change in Windows 🌐
+Fast and easy DNS changer in Windows 🌐
 ## How To ?
 1- Run 'DNS Master' ( as Administrator)